kevinolega/callcentertrainingtips/_posts/2018-12-01-customer-service-life.md

 You set up your work station 15 minutes before your actual time.

-You login and start working at your schedule and start taking calls.
+You log in and start working at your schedule and start taking calls.

 ### Call Flow